 The server software:

-Data files are flat files which are searched sequentially.
-A database was not used on the grounds of simplicity of data maintenance and code complexity.
+Data files are plain text flat files which are searched sequentially.
+A database was not used on the grounds of simplicity of data maintenance and to reduce external dependencies.

-The optional URL argument DEBUG will invoke the following data maintenance and debugging facilities:
+The optional URL argument SHOW_IDS will invoke the following aids to data maintenance:

 |index.html||Gazetteer ‘front page’ with an introduction to the system and link to the gazetteer search page.
 It includes acknowledgments and copyright information.|